thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

 Course: DevOps

-Mod: Week 1
+Mod: Virtualization In-Depth with VirtualBox

-Topic: Virtualization
+Topic: A Brief History of Virtualization

 Amount of time: 1.5 hours